FractionEstate/cardano-starter-app-copilot-development/README.md

 ## Notes

-- Use Preprod network by default; switch via env vars in `.env`.
+- Preprod network by default; switch via env vars in `.env`.
 - For production: secure your mnemonics and API keys; never commit secrets.